wojdyr/fityk/doc/getstarted.rst

     it is also possible to set the initial parameters with the mouse: change the GUI mode to |mode-add-icon|,
-    click on the plot and drag the mouse to select the position, height and width of new peak.
+    click on the plot and drag the mouse to select the position, height and width of a new peak.

 .. |mode-add-icon| image:: img/mode_add_icon.png
    :alt: Add-Peak Mode